-In the Indian Ocean, the 2021 – 2020 difference of 0–700-m OHCA (Fig. 3.4b) exhibits decreases from about 15°N to 15°S in the western third of the basin, extending into the central third in a band from about 5°S to 15°S. Much of the rest of the basin warmed in 2021 relative to 2020.
+In the Indian Ocean, the 2021 minus 2020 difference of 0–700-m OHCA (Fig. 3.4b) exhibits decreases from about 15°N to 15°S in the western third of the basin, extending into the central third in a band from about 5°S to 15°S. Much of the rest of the basin warmed in 2021 relative to 2020.
 These changes were consistent with a weakly negative phase of the IOD index for much of 2021.
 Upper OHCA values for 2021 were above the 1993–2021 mean in much of the Indian Ocean (Fig. 3.4a), but a band of values below the mean was evident in the western two thirds of the basin from about 5°S to 15°S.

-The 2021 – 2020 differences of 0–700-m OHCA (Fig. 3.4b) in the Atlantic Ocean are towards warming in the Labrador Sea, the Irminger Sea, much of the Greenland Sea, and much of the North Atlantic Current.
-The equatorial Atlantic region also exhibits a weaker warming over this time period.
-The Caribbean Sea and Gulf of Mexico exhibit mostly cooling, except in the region of the Loop Current in the Gulf, which warms substantially.
-In 2021, much of the Atlantic Ocean exhibits upper OHCA above the 1993–2021 average (Fig. 3.4a) with the main exception being cooler than average conditions southeast of Greenland and in the center of the Greenland-Iceland-Norwegian Seas.
-The western North Atlantic and southern portions of the subtropical South Atlantic warm anomalies are especially large in 2021.
+The 2021 minus 2020 differences of 0–700-m OHCA (Fig. 3.4b) in the Atlantic Ocean were towards warming in the Labrador Sea, the Irminger Sea, much of the Greenland Sea, and much of the North Atlantic Current.
+The equatorial Atlantic region also exhibited a weaker warming over this time period.
+The Caribbean Sea and Gulf of Mexico exhibited mostly cooling, except in the region of the Loop Current in the Gulf, which warmed substantially.
+In 2021, much of the Atlantic Ocean exhibited upper OHCA above the 1993–2021 average (Fig. 3.4a) with the main exception being cooler than average conditions southeast of Greenland and in the center of the Greenland-Iceland-Norwegian Seas.
+The western North Atlantic and southern portions of the subtropical South Atlantic warm anomalies were especially large in 2021.

-As expected, the large-scale statistically significant (Fig. 3.4c) regional patterns in the 1993–2021 local linear trends of upper OHCA are quite similar to those from 1993–2020 (Johnson et al. 2021) and earlier reports.
-Warming trends that are statistically significantly greater than zero occupy 49% of the global ocean surface area, including much of the Indian Ocean and South Atlantic Ocean, the subtropical North Atlantic, the center of the North Pacific and the western South Pacific.
-The western boundary current extensions all exhibit strong warming trends, linked to greenhouse gas warming (Wu et al. 2012).
-Statistically significant cooling trends occupy only 3% of the ocean area, with the most prominent region being southeast of Greenland in the North Atlantic, linked to a decrease in the AMOC (Dima and Lohmann 2010; Caesar et al. 2018) as well as shortwave cloud feedbacks (Josey et al. 2018).
+As expected, the large-scale statistically significant (Fig. 3.4c) regional patterns in the 1993–2021 local linear trends of upper OHCA were quite similar to those from 1993–2020 (Johnson et al. 2021) and earlier reports.
+Warming trends that were statistically significantly greater than zero occupy 49% of the global ocean surface area, including much of the Indian Ocean and South Atlantic Ocean, the subtropical North Atlantic, the center of the North Pacific and the western South Pacific.
+The western boundary current extensions all exhibited strong warming trends, linked to greenhouse gas warming (Wu et al. 2012).
+Statistically significant cooling trends occupied only 3% of the ocean area, with the most prominent region being southeast of Greenland in the North Atlantic, linked to a decrease in the AMOC (Dima and Lohmann 2010; Caesar et al. 2018) as well as aerosol-shortwave-cloud feedbacks (Josey et al. 2018).
 In general, the longer the period over which these trends are estimated, the more of the ocean surface area warms and the less of it cools at statistically significant rates (Johnson and Lyman 2020).

-Near-global average seasonal temperature anomalies (Fig. 3.5a) from the start of 2004 through the end of 2021 exhibit a clear surface-intensified, record-length warming trend (Fig. 3.5b) that approaches 0.2°C decade−1 at the surface, matching well with SST trends from 2001 to 2021 (see Section 3b).
+Near-global average temperature monthly anomalies (Fig. 3.5a) from the start of 2004 through the end of 2021 exhibit a clear surface-intensified, record-length warming trend (Fig. 3.5b) that approaches 0.2°C decade−1 at the surface, matching well with SST trends from 2001 to 2021 (see Section 3b).
 This trend generally decreases with increasing pressure (depth), but is positive from the surface to the 2000-dbar target maximum sampling pressure of Core Argo.
 The reduction of warm anomalies during 2020 and 2021 in the upper 100 dbar, with increases in warming from 100–400 dbar, is consistent with the presence of La Niña conditions in 2020 and 2021.
 The opposite pattern is evident during El Niño years (e.g., 2009/10, 2015/16, and 2018/19).